openwebmail/openwebmail/src/data/openwebmail/doc/readme.txt

 4. execute /usr/local/apache/share/cgi-bin/openwebmail/openwebmail-tool.pl --init

-ps:If you are installing Open WebMail on Solaris, please put 'the path of your openwebmail cgi directory' in the first line of file /etc/openwebmail_path.conf.
+ps:If you are installing OpenWebMail on Solaris, please put 'the path of your openwebmail cgi directory' in the first line of file /etc/openwebmail_path.conf.